-Nationality: Norwegian and Foreign applicants are eligible to apply.
+Nationality: Norwegian and foreign applicants are eligible to apply.

 College Admission Requirement

 Entrance Requirement: Applicants must hold a Master’s degree or equivalent in computer science or electrical engineering, or control engineering with excellent results.
 Good knowledge in programming and mathematics is preferable.
-Applicants must also be able to demonstrate interest in scientific research.
+Applicants must also be able to demonstrate an interest in scientific research.
 The evaluation also considers personal drive and organizational skills.

 Test Requirement: No

 English Language Requirements: Applicants must meet the following requirements:

 - Good command of English is required of all students attending the University of Oslo.
 International students; PhD research fellows and postdoctoral research fellows who are not native speakers of English, must document their proficiency in English by taking one of the following internationally recognised tests: